 For example, if the street address is entered incorrectly, that is an error and it must be corrected.
 On the other hand, suppose the city renames a street to honor someone.
 That is an update because the situation has changed.
 We delete duplicate entries made in error and correct other kinds of errors.
 We do not delete developments, buildings, or units that are no longer being used or are being disposed of.
 We remove them from the active inventory by marking them as removed from inventory.
 That way we retain a record of what was true before.

-If you want to change asset management assignments of buildings to different development numbers, jump to the "Asset Management Changes" at the bottom of this page.
+If you want to change the assignment of buildings to a different development number, jump to the "Development Regrouping Proposal" section at the bottom of this page.

-There are seventeen different situations that may apply (in some cases more than one may apply).
-For many of these, we have prepared standard data correction templates.
-The templates can be found below in the section called Items that must be done by PIC Coach / FO Staff or HUD Superusers.
+There are several different situations listed below that may apply (in some cases more than one may apply).
+For many of these, we have prepared standard data correction templates that should be used.
+The templates can be found on the linked pages in the section called Items that must be done by PIC Coach / FO Staff or HUD Superusers below.

 For example, if you want to change five building numbers and reassign five units to those buildings, you must first submit the building and entrance number change template.
 Once that has been processed and the building numbers are changed, you can submit the reassign unit template using the new building numbers.

-The completed templates are sent attached to an email to IMS/PIC Coaches by FO (06-13-17).
-The local IMS/PIC Coach will review the template for accuracy and consistency.
-Users should put data into the templates but do not change the column headings or add anything else to the template.
+The completed templates are sent attached to an email to the PHA's PIC Coach.
+The local PIC Coach will review the template for accuracy and consistency.
+Users should put data into the templates but do not change the column headings or formatting or add anything else to the template.

-Items that may be done completely by HA users:
+Items that may be done completely by PHA users:

 - Erroneous or Modified Development Status